BartPermentier/al-toolbox/README.md

     {  // For adding tableextensions
         folder: 'SalesHeader', // subfolder of src where to place the objects when using "ALTB: Start Project: Create Related Tables"
         objectType: this.AlObjectTypes.tableExtension,
-        objects: [ // these tables wil be considered related { id: 36, name: 'Sales Header' },
+        objects: [ // these tables will be considered related { id: 36, name: 'Sales Header' },
             { id: 110, name: 'Sales Shipment Header' },
             { id: 112, name: 'Sales Invoice Header' },